National identity cards in the Organization of American States

 National identity cards are issued to their citizens by the governments of most Organization of American States (OAS) member states.
-The exceptions are Canada and the United States, although the latter issues a passport card which is a valid document in some countries.
+The exceptions are Canada and the United States of America, although the latter issues a passport card which is a valid and required document for traveling in other countries.

 Use

 Travel document

 As an alternative to presenting a passport, in some countries, due to bilateral agreements, citizens are entitled to use a valid national identity card as a stand-alone travel document to exercise their freedom of movement.
 Such arrangements include Mercosur, the CA-4 agreement, and the CARICOM passport.